 An output of the MPT is the efficient frontier curve shown on the right.
-It looks like an upside down Nike swoosh.
-All the dots (in cyan) below and to the right of the curve represent the risk and return of portfolios that are less than efficient for various reasons..
+The dots below the curve represent the risk and return of portfolios that are less than efficient.
 The dots that are on the curve represent portfolio performances that are considered efficient.
 There are three noteworthy points on the curve:

 Point A is the maximum return of the portfolio